 Ability to Break Tolerance against Self Antigens in Cancer Models – An essential prerequisite for any vaccine approach in a tumor immunotherapeutic setting is the ability to break tolerance to tumor-associated antigens that the immune system does not normally recognize, allowing cancer cells to multiply and spread throughout the body.
 Alphavaccines have been shown to break immunological tolerance in several stringent tumor challenge models, and now in humans against CEA in patients with Stage IV CEA+ colon cancer.

 These characteristics make the alphavaccine vector system uniquely suited for cancer immunotherapy.
 As such, the Company will advance its current trio of cancer immunotherapy vaccine products into three key clinical trials for safety and immunogenicity/efficacy evaluation in patients with CEA-expressing colon and gastrointestinal cancers, Her-2-positive breast cancer and melanoma.

 Please click on the links below to learn more.

-AlphaVax has successfully optimized the alphavaccine technology, developed a strategic intellectual property portfolio, a robust, scalable, manufacturing process, and has advanced five alphavaccine candidates into seven discrete human clinical trials.
+AlphaVax has successfully optimized this RNA particle alphavaccine technology, developed a strategic intellectual property portfolio, a robust, scalable, manufacturing process, and has advanced five alphavaccine candidates into seven discrete human clinical trials.
 AlphaVax’s alphavaccine technology is the only alphavirus-based vector system to have advanced into clinical testing.